AshifPathan/First/README.md

-# First
+# First code
-this is my first repository
+this is my first repository.
+Author: Ashifkhan Pathan